rorumets/scam-collection/README.md

 # scam-emails
-collection of scam emails for research purposes
+collection of scam emails and messages for research purposes